 - Important 4 Marks Questions for CBSE 8th Maths

-Important Questions with Solutions for Class 8 Maths Chapter 10 (Visualizing Solid Shapes)
+Important Questions with Solutions for Class 8 Maths Chapter 10 (Visualising Solid Shapes)

 1. How many faces, edges and vertices do a triangular prism and a triangular pyramid has?

-The number of faces, edges and vertices of a triangular prism are:
+The number of faces, edges and vertices of a triangular prism is:

-Euler’s formula for polyhedra states that for nay solid shape, number of vertices (V) minus the number of edges (E) plus the number of faces (F) always equals to 2.
+Euler’s formula for polyhedron states that for nay solid shape, number of vertices (V) minus the number of edges (E) plus the number of faces (F) always equals to 2.

 So, V – E + F = 2